-To access your courses and project spaces, use WolfWare: https://wolfware.ncsu.edu/
+To access your courses and project spaces, use WolfWare.

-This course is intended as a review of modern numerical techniques for a vide range of time-dependent partial differential equations.
-Topics include: Finite Difference and Finite Volume Discretizations; Spectral, Particle and Splitting Methods; Hybrid Eulerian-Lagrangian Methods.
-A significant part of the course will be devoted to a variety of applications including compressible and incompressible fluids, flows in rivers and coastal areas, ocean and atmospheric currents, pollutant propagation models, various biological and traffic flow models, and others.
-The course will be offered as a balanced blend of analysis and computation and should be very useful for students in applied and computational mathematics, engineering and the sciences.
+The course is intended as a review of modern numerical techniques for a wide range of time-dependent nonlinear partial differential equations.
+Topics include Finite Difference, Finite Volume, Particle and Hybrid Eulerian-Lagrangian Methods; Splitting Methods and Implicit-Explicit Discretization; Spectral and Pseudo-Spectral Methods including Stochastic Galerkin and Stochastic Collocation Methods, and others.
+A significant part of the course will be devoted to a variety of applications including compressible and incompressible fluids, geophysical and atmospheric flows, various biological and traffic flow models, and others.
+The course is offered as a balanced blend of analysis and computation and should be very useful for students in applied and computational mathematics, engineering, and science.
 The course is designed for students who are familiar with basic concepts of numerical analysis and scientific programming.
 The course grade will be determined by a final project and presentation to the class.

 Requisites and Restrictions

 Numerical analysis, ordinary and partial differential equations, scientific programming.
 Some programming experience (Matlab, Fortran, C, C++, ...).
 It is possible to participate in this class without part of the recommended background, but this will require you to do a lot of extra reading.
 Students from all scientific and engineering departments are welcome.